homewsn/whsnbg/README.md

 This repository is a part of the [HomeWSN](http://homewsn.github.io) project.

-Whsnbg is a C implementation of the MQTT broker, the MQTT-SN gateway and simple MQTT rules engine designed for embedded platforms with small memory requirements (like OpenWrt).
+Whsnbg is a C implementation of the MQTT server(broker), the MQTT-SN gateway and simple MQTT rules engine designed for embedded platforms with small memory requirements (like OpenWrt).

 ##### Supported features

-MQTT broker:
+MQTT server(broker):
 * MQTT Protocol Specification Versions 3.1.0 and 3.1.1.
 * Both plain TCP and Websockets connections on the selectable IPv4 network interface.
 * SSL(TLS) encryption provided by the external library axTLS or OpenSSL.